engin100/980/labs/lab-5.md

 ### 4. Putting It All Together

 With your calibration curves calculated for both new sensors, we will now begin putting everything together.
 You can refer to the procedure in the previous lab should you need help.

+Again, note that as described earlier, there are organizational and color requirements for breadboard wiring this lab.
+This makes it easier for other people to quickly look at and understand, and will make things more organized when moving into Altium later.

+To re-iterate these requirements, you need a 5V power rail on one side of the breadboard, a 3.3V power rail on the other side, and 2 GND rails on either side.
+Additionally, all the GND connections should use black wires, all the 5V and 3.3V should use red wires (it is also ok if 5V uses red and 3.3V uses say orange), and all data wires (like analog in and SD card connections) using another color not used by any of the power circuitry.

 The end result will be a temperature sensor, pressure sensor, accelerometer, and voltage divider all wired to an Arduino which stores data onto a microSD card and receives power via a 9V battery.